ccboyc/spotify-to-flac/README.txt

 VERIFY FFMPEG IS INSTALLED:
   1. Open Terminal/Command Prompt
   2. Type: ffmpeg -version
-  3. You should see version information
+  3. You should see version information (something like "ffmpeg version 6.x")

 ================================================================================
 4. INSTALL SPOTDL
 ================================================================================

-spotdl is the tool that actually downloads the music.
+spotdl is the tool that actually downloads and converts the music.

   1. Open Terminal/Command Prompt
   2. Type: pip install spotdl